My favourite software and hardware tools

 Qualitative data analysis:

-- WorkFlowy [FREEMIUM] – for quick and short notes (especially to-dos) both on the PC and iOS devices.
+- WorkFlowy [FREEMIUM] – for quick and short notes (especially to-dos) on the PC, iOS devices, and Chromebook.

 - Surfulater – for capturing, storing and organising web page content on the PC (I prefer to keep web content separate from my other notes).